github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository.md

    Generally, you can commit the {% data variables.code-scanning.codeql_workflow %} without making any changes to it.
 However, many of the third-party workflows require additional configuration, so read the comments in the workflow before committing.

-   For more information, see "[Customizing {% data variables.product.prodname_code_scanning %}](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning)."
+   For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning)."
 2. Use the **Start commit** drop-down, and type a commit message.
  ![Start commit](/assets/images/help/repository/start-commit-commit-new-file.png)
 1. Choose whether you'd like to commit directly to the default branch, or create a new branch and start a pull request.